 Although black framed windows have become very popular over the past few years, they actually date back to the early twentieth century.
 Black steel windows were originally installed in warehouses and factories.
 These original black steel windows can still be found in industrial buildings that have been renovated.
 Black steel windows are also a modern-day construction option, although they are quite expensive.
 That’s why black-painted windows were invented – to give people an affordable option for this industrial look.

 Are Black Windows a Fad?

 As we are seeing black framed windows used more frequently in new construction and home renovations, some think it may just be a fad.
 I disagree.
 I think black windows are classic, and considering they date back so far, they convey a sense of character and timelessness.

-Black windows can be used in all different design styles.
+Black framed windows can be used in all different design styles.
 The one we probably see the most is in modern farmhouse design.
-When people see a white exterior with black windows, they instantly think “farmhouse”.
+When people see a white exterior with black framed windows, they instantly think “farmhouse”.
 But they are certainly not limited to modern farmhouses.

 If there is one negative to black windows it is that sometimes the grilles can be hard to see in the daylight on the exterior.
 They blend in with the dark glass if there isn’t something bright reflected in the windows, or if there are no curtains or blinds directly behind the glass.

 While Henry and I are huge fans of black windows, we also love the classic white window.
 We seriously debated if we were going to go this route for our new build.
-We struggled with the choice for several weeks, but in the end black was the winner.
+We struggled with the choice for several weeks, but in the end, black was the winner.

 White windows work well when you have lots going on within the exterior design.
-They allow for a subtle touch while drawing more detail to other architectural features.
+They allow for a subtle touch while drawing more attention to other architectural features.
 White windows are simply a very clean, classic design that will go with any style of home.